AndrewSpangler/py_simple_ttk/readme.md

 		...
 	def destroy(self):
 		"""Destroy this and all descendants widgets."""
+	def info_patchlevel(self):
+		"""Returns the exact version of the Tcl library."""
 ```
 ### py_simple_ttk.widgets.Tabs.LauncherTab<a name="mark11"></a>[^](#mark9)
 **Basic Tab for launching tasks from a list.**